robmunoz1/Rob-Munoz-UC-DAVIS-CYBER-BOOTCAMP-2021/README.md

 https://github.com/robmunoz1/Rob-Munoz-UC-DAVIS-CYBER-BOOTCAMP-2021/blob/main/Diagrams/_Rob%20Munoz_%20Cloud%20Secuirty

-These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+The associated files in have been tested during the UC Davis Bootcamp lectures to generate a live ELK deployement in an Azure Environment.
+THey can be used to create the entire deployment pictured above, or individually, select portions can be installed, such as filebeat.

-  - Ansible/install-elk.yml
+- Ansible/Pentest.yml -- Is deployed from the ansible container in the jumpbox to install and launch DVWA containers in virtual web machines.
+For my environment they were pushed to Web-1, Web-2, and Web-3.
+The appropriate public ip should be configured into the [webservers] config file in the ansible container.
+For this configuration we had to configure 8080 on our network security group
+- Ansible/install-elk.yml -- This file is deployed from the ansible container on your jump box to install and launch ELK in your ELK virtual machine.
+For this class we stood up our ELK machine instance in another geo location and set up peering between both virtual networks.
+For this configuration we had to configure 5601 on our network security group.
+- Ansible/filebeat-playbook.yml -- This playbook installs and launches filebeat to the DVWA configured servers.
+In my environment these were web 1-3.
+Filebeat sends logs to our ELK server for analysis.
+- Ansible/metricbeat-playbook.yml -- This playbook installs and launches metricbeat to the DVWA configured servers.
+In my environment these were web 1-3.
+Metricbeat is a lightweight shipper that records and collects metrics from the operating system and from services running on the server.

 This document contains the following details:
 - Description of the Topology
 - Access Policies
 - ELK Configuration